Jon Morgan

 The Montana Articles of Organization are typically filed with the Montana Secretary of State's office.
 A filing fee will also need to be paid at this time ($70).

-Once submitted, it could take up to 15 days before they return from review and approval.
+Once submitted, it could take up to 15 days before they return for review and approval.
 If everything looks good, you should receive an email confirmation.

 You can file Articles of Organization either by mail or online.
 If you are in a rush, you can opt for expedited processing at an additional cost.
 This will allow you to receive your LLC Articles of Organization within one business day.